-Post-Exposure Prophylaxis (usually called PEP) is a course of ARVs (antiretroviral tablets used to treat HIV) given to someone who is HIV negative after he has had a high risk event of getting HIV.
+Post-Exposure Prophylaxis (usually called PEP) is a course of ARVs (antiretroviral tablets used to treat HIV) given to someone who is HIV-negative after he has had a high risk exposure to HIV.
 This could be a condom breaking during anal sex, especially if he was the bottom (receptive partner).
-PEP reduces his risk of becoming infected.
+PEP significantly reduces his risk of becoming HIV-positive.

 PEP must be started as soon as possible after the risky sex, and not later than 72 hours.
 Men who have been raped are likely to need PEP unless they are already HIV positive.
 The pills must be taken correctly, at the same time every day for one month.

 - You can get PEP if you are HIV-negative and a condom slipped off or broke during anal sex, or you had sex without a condom.
 Remember that HIV is spread through the semen (cum) or blood of someone who is HIV-positive.
 Your risk is greater if your partner has cum inside your anus, or if your partner was bleeding during sex.

 - The bottom partner during anal sex is at a higher risk of getting HIV than the top because of the high risk of infection when you get semen in your anus.

 - Only a doctor or qualified nursing sister can start you on PEP.
 Never try taking someone else’s ARV medication.

 WHAT CAN YOU DO?